pankaj1881/CRISIL_assignment/README.md

-    Data corelation is weak to predict target. we can see that combined data with structured with text data with sentiment score improves model accuracy. (i.e Model 3 ) Text data is not giving good result as its not sufficient.
+    Data corelation is weak to predict target. we can see that combined data with structured with text data with sentiment score improves model accuracy. (i.e Model 3 ) Text data is not giving good result as its not sufficient for model building.
+    More text data can help to extract more meaningful keywords and sentiment score which would help us to build better model.